Patch-wise localization with Chern-Simons forms in five dimensional supergravity: Topology, thermodynamics and UV-IR relations

 \subsubsection{Solutions without flat connections}

 Let us first consider solutions with trivial fundamental group, which cannot have any flat connections.
 Because of \eqref{fundamental_group}, a smooth solution with U(1)$^3$ isometry will have a trivial fundamental group if and only if the vectors of the fan $V^a$ span the lattice $\bZ^3$.
-Let $\{V^{a_1},V^{a_2},V^{a_3}\}$ be a basis of the lattice $\bZ^3$, which we order so that $(V^{a_1},V^{a_2},V^{a_3})=1$; then for any $a$ there exists $\gamma^a_i\in\bZ$ such that
+For simplicity, let us assume that there are three vectors of the fan $\{V^{a_1},V^{a_2},V^{a_3}\}$ that form a basis of the lattice $\bZ^3$, which we order so that $(V^{a_1},V^{a_2},V^{a_3})=1$; then for any $a$ there exists $\gamma^a_i\in\bZ$ such that

 Using \eqref{Qma_basis_condition} and \eqref{etacoho_quantization}, there must exist $\flux^I_a\in\bZ$ such that

 The $\flux^I_a$ have the interpretation of magnetic fluxes by \eqref{quant} and the discussion below. \footnote{In terms of the charges $Q^a_m\in\bZ$ defined in section \ref{Quantization of the gauge shifts and magnetic fluxes}, we have $\flux^I_m=\kappa^{-1}\sum_{a=0}^dQ^m_a\etacoho^I_a$, with $m\in\{0,\ldots,d\}\smallsetminus\{a_1,a_2,a_3\}$ and $Q_m^a=\sum_{i=1}^3\gamma^a_i\,\delta^a_{a_i}-\delta^a_m$.
 Then by definition $\fn_0^I=\fn_d^I=\fn_{\wb a}^I=0$.} Explicitly, the coefficients $\gamma_a^I$ are given by